Dude Ranch (album): Critical reception

-Dude Ranch was released when the band was only achieving moderate success, and very few critical reviews of the record were published in 1997.
-A CMJ write-up commented, "Dude Ranch has the hooks and sonic wallop to rocket Blink-182 into stadiums throughout the nation."
+Initial reviews of Dude Ranch were generally positive, with critics praising its infectious melodies, memorable hooks, and blend of melodic pop songwriting with fast-paced punk, though some dismissed it as lightweight or lacking emotional depth.
+A CMJ write-up commented, "Dude Ranch has the hooks and sonic wallop to rocket Blink-182 into stadiums throughout the nation.
 British rock magazine Kerrang! published a negative early review: the reviewer laments the disc's "little depth, passion, soul and even vaguely memorable hooks."
+In an early editorial review from Amazon.com, journalist Mark Woodlief called it "another infectious collection of snotty vocals, punchy rhythms, vivid lyrics, and aggressive chords."
+He further wrote that Trombino "shines some of the scuffed edges, but this is still good ol' Blink at its sunny, effervescent best," also complimenting the trio's "odd knack for crafting basslines that recall—seriously!—New Order, and vocal harmonies that owe debts to the Beach Boys."
+Ed Condran at the Asbury Park Press called it "a bunch of infectious tracks.
+Such tunes as 'Waggy', 'Pathetic' and 'Josie' are speedy pop gems."
+Michael Mihelich of The Windsor Star described Dude Ranch as "punk with a pop edge," praising its blend of melodic hooks and fast-paced punk energy.

 Later reviews were subsequently more positive.
 Rolling Stone regarded Dude Ranch as the moment "the trio focused and refined their pop-punk sound," summarizing the record's themes: "bassist Mark Hoppus plays the straight man, singing sturdily and deadpan, while the squeakier-voiced guitarist Tom DeLonge bleats urgently about romance gone wrong."
 The website AbsolutePunk placed the album on their "Absolute Classics" list in February 2009, calling it a "classic mix" that was successful due to timing.
 In 2011, a writer for Total Guitar referred to the record as "a genuine modern punk classic," while Scott Heisel of Alternative Press called it a "quantum leap in sonic quality and songwriting."
 Guitar.com writer Huw Baines writes that the band on Dude Ranch "[settle] into a songwriting mode that was more focused, lean and representative of what they were trying to achieve."
 In 2000, Gavin Edwards at Rolling Stone called the record a "vast improvement" on its predecessor; in 2017, Maria Sherman for the same magazine praised "the album's disarming combo of humor and raw pop smarts" and opined that "the record's juvenile overtones often conceal real poignancy."